Logo

 Issue 3/ Summer 2023

 Take a look inside our eagerly awaited third print edition of New Lines.
-Discover captivating stories from around the world in this issue: From Oregon’s drug experiment to a Kuwait English class with James Joyce’s portrait, each essay offers a unique and compelling narrative.
+Discover captivating stories from around the world in this issue: From Oregon’s drug experiment to a Kuwait English class about James Joyce, each essay offers a unique and compelling narrative.
 We bring you personal journeys, like uncovering royal Indigenous Māori roots and shedding light on the struggles of Gambians under brutal rule.
 With deliberate storytelling and a global-local approach, we invite you to join us on this remarkable journey.

 Explore this issue